 Graveley Falls - Headwaters State Forest

-9-27-18 - Graveley Falls is another great example of how a waterfall doesn't have to be big to be beautiful.
+11-19-20 - Gravley Falls is another great example of how a waterfall doesn't have to be big to be beautiful.
 The relatively easy 0.6 mile hike to this 20' high cascading waterfall can be enjoyed by the entire family.
 There is a short, steep scramble right at the end to get to the base of the falls, but this shouldn't be a problem for most folks.
 The sandy pool at the base of the falls is just deep enough to cool off on a hot summer day.
-You can keep your feet dry on most days while at this waterfall, but if you want to explore all of the photo possiblities, bring water shoes.
-This is also gamelands and you need to wear blaze orange during any hunting season!
+You can keep your feet dry on most days while at this waterfall, but if you want to explore all of the photo possibilities, bring water shoes.
+This area is also gamelands and you need to wear blaze orange during any hunting season!
 Information about hunting in NC can be found here.
+I have been spelling the name of this waterfall wrong since I first added it to the site.
+The correct spelling is Gravley, not Graveley.
+My sincerest apologies to the Gravley family.

 Directions: From the center of town in Brevard at Broad and Main Streets, turn on to East Main St (US276 south).
 Drive 7.3 miles on 276 and turn right on East Fork Rd.
 This is also the back entrance for the Connestee Falls development.
 Drive 7 miles on East Fork Rd and turn sharply left on to Glady Fork Rd.
 Drive 2.6 miles on Glady Fork Rd and the gravel drive with the cable across it on the left serves as the trail head.
 I don't have mileage, but if you continue down Glady Fork for a very few more miles, it ends at F Van Clayton Memorial Hwy near Sassafras Mountain in South Carolina.
 If you happened to be over there, you could come in that way.
 Also, the other end of East Fork Rd is in Rosman, NC, so you could also come in from there too.

 Graveley Falls Trail Head